2016 New York Mets season

-The 2016 New York Mets season was the franchise's 55th season.
-The Mets opened the season against their 2015 World Series opponent, the Kansas City Royals.
+The 2016 New York Mets season was the franchise's 55th season and the team's 8th season at Citi Field.
+The Mets started the season against their 2015 World Series opponent, the Kansas City Royals.
 This was the first time in the history of the league that World Series opponents played a rematch on Opening Day.
 This was made possible by interleague play being scattered throughout the season.
 Despite being below .500 (60–62) as late as August 19, the Mets went 27–13 in their final 40 games to make the postseason in consecutive seasons for the second time in franchise history.
-They lost to the San Francisco Giants in the Wild Card Game.
+The Mets finished with a record of 87–75 and 2nd place in the National League East.
+They lost to the San Francisco Giants in the National League Wild Card Game.

 Offseason

-November

-On November 24, 2015, Stolmy Pimentel signed a minor league deal with the Mets.

 December

 On December 2, 2015, bench coach Bob Geren left the Mets to join the Los Angeles Dodgers to fill the same position left by Tim Wallach who left to join the Miami Marlins in the same capacity.
 Geren served as the bench coach from 2011 to 2015.
-Dick Scott was hired to replace Geren on December 16, 2015.
-On December 3, the Mets signed pitcher Jim Henderson to a minor league deal.
+Dick Scott was hired to replace Geren on December 16.
 On December 9, the Mets traded pitcher Jon Niese to the Pittsburgh Pirates for second baseman Neil Walker.
 On December 10, the Mets signed Asdrúbal Cabrera to a two-year, $18.5 million contract.
-On December 14, the Mets signed Buddy Carlyle to a minor league deal for the third time since the offseason leading to the 2014 season.
-Duane Below was re-signed as well to a minor league deal.
-Marc Krauss was signed as well to a minor league deal.
 On December 15, the Mets signed Jerry Blevins to a one-year, $4 million contract with incentives.
 On December 16, Bartolo Colón was re-signed to a one-year, $7.25 million contract.
 To make room for Colón, the Mets designated Johnny Monell for assignment on December 18, when the deal became official.
 On December 23, Alejandro De Aza signed a one-year, $5.75 million contract with the Mets.
-On December 23, Kirk Nieuwenhuis was claimed off waivers by the Milwaukee Brewers.

 January

-On January 15, 2016, Nevin Ashley was signed to a minor league deal with an invite to spring training.
-On January 22, Antonio Bastardo was signed to a two-year, $12 million contract.
+On January 22, 2016, the Mets signed Antonio Bastardo to a two-year, $12 million contract.
 On January 26, Yoenis Céspedes re-signed with the Mets on a three-year, $75 million contract, with an opt out after the first season.
-On January 22, Carlos Torres was designated for assignment by the Mets.
 On January 29, Neil Walker signed a one-year, $10.55 million deal avoiding arbitration.
-On January 30, the Mets placed Torres on waivers.
-Torres cleared waivers on February 1 and elected free agency.